 4 Though it has been implemented in various countries such as Saudi Arabia, shariah cannot be said to pertain to any particular country.
 This connection is a requirement of an agreement's governing law under the Convention on the Law Applicable to Contractual Obligations 1980 (the Rome Convention).

 5 See Shamil Bank of Bahrain v.
 Beximco Pharmaceuticals Ltd 2 All ER (Comm) 849.
-A recent judgment in the English High Court (Dana Gas PJSC v.
-Dana Gas Sukuk Ltd and others EWHC 2928) also confirmed that this was the correct approach.
+A recent judgment in the English High Court (Dana Gas PJSC v Dana Gas Sukuk Ltd and others EWHC 2928) also confirmed that this was the correct approach.
 The latter case involved a UAE-based issuer called Dana Gas (DG), which argued that its mudarabah sukuk should not be enforced on several grounds, including non-compliance of the sukuk with shariah.
 DG initially attempted to obtain a judgment in the Sharjah Federal Court of First Instance.
-However, since it was English law that governed several of the sukuk documents, it also successfully applied to the English High Courts for an interim injunction preventing any declaration of event of default or dissolution event from the certificate holders under the sukuk.
+However, because it was English law that governed several of the sukuk documents, it also successfully applied to the English High Courts for an interim injunction preventing any declaration of event of default or dissolution event from the certificate holders under the sukuk.
 DG partially based its argument for this on the Ralli Bros principle, which renders unenforceable any contract governed by English law containing an obligation to take an action in a certain location where doing so in that location would be unlawful.
 A judgment handed down on 17 November 2017 found DG to be unsuccessful on all grounds.

 6 Any sukuk prospectus will also include a similar disclaimer from the issuer.